 Welcome to my website!

 I'm very excited about my latest project, THE MAN WHO LOVED ELEPHANTS: 30 Years with the Elephants of Oregon's Washington Park Zoo.
 This narrative nonfiction celebrates one man's devotion to the largest herd of breeding elephants in captivity.
-The book is complete at something over 82,000 words, contains over 100 photographs, and is currently being shopped around to publishers and agents.
+The book is complete at 79,900 words, contains over 100 photographs, and is currently being shopped around to publishers and agents.
 (You can read excerpts by clicking on the 'Writing Excerpts' tab above.)

 “You can make an elephant do one of two things,” Roger Henneous is fond of saying.
 “Run away or kill you.
 But you can get an elephant to do an amazing number of things.”
 With only a farm-boy upbringing and a fair degree of salty common sense to guide him, he developed a relationship with his animals unlike any seen before.
 In an era when elephant handling often involved chains, beatings, electrocution, isolation, and starvation, Roger chose to approach them with compassion, creating an environment of mutual respect where the elephants could live as naturally as possible.
 From sweet-natured Belle to knife-wielding Hugo, he served as the herd’s surrogate mother, mentor, analyst, playmate, teacher, and friend … even when they sent him to the hospital.
 When illness struck and they began to die one after another, he fought back by every means available.

 At a time when elephant care and conservation are at the forefront of worldwide interest and debate, THE MAN WHO LOVED ELEPHANTS provides a look at zookeepers directly at odds with those who wish to paint them all as monsters.
 Roger’s story shows what can be achieved when thoughtfulness, empathy, and intelligence override impatience and cruelty.